-Heights Boulevard which is a wide esplanade running north to south in the Heights for many blocks seems to be the perfect setting for temporary shows like this lasting 9 months in duration.
-Eight sculptures created by recognized artists were placed between the 400 block of Heights Boulevard up to the 1800 block.
+Heights Boulevard, which is a broad esplanade running north to south in the Heights for many blocks, seems to be the perfect setting for temporary shows like this lasting nine months in duration.
+Eight sculptures created by recognized artists were placed between the 400 blocks of Heights Boulevard up to the 1800 block.

-The “Heart of the Heights” sculpture created in 2015 by Eisenhut/Ramos was so colorful and eye catching.
-Looking though the open heart perfectly framed the greenery which is a part of Heights Boulevard.
+The “Heart of the Heights” sculpture created in 2015 by Eisenhut/Ramos was so colorful and eye-catching.
+Looking through the open heart perfectly framed the greenery which is a part of Heights Boulevard.

 The sculpture titled “Whirlwind” by Tim Glover was created in 1999.
 His medium of choice is steel.
 He and his wife Mary live in Houston.

-Mr. Glover came from Ohio and received his Bachelor in Fine Arts degree in the Memphis College of Art.
+Mr. Glover came from Ohio and received his Bachelor in Fine Arts degree at the Memphis College of Art.
 He went on to pursue and receive his Master’s Degree in Sculpture from the University of South Florida.
-For 7 years he taught sculpture at the High School for Performing & Visual Arts in Houston.
+For seven years he taught sculpture at the High School for Performing & Visual Arts in Houston.